jamescherti/compile-angel.el/README.md

   ;; (add-hook 'emacs-lisp-mode-hook #'compile-angel-on-save-local-mode)

   ;; The following directive prevents compile-angel from compiling your init ;; files.
-If you choose to remove this push to `compile-angel-excluded-files' ;; and compile your pre/post-init files, ensure you understand the ;; implications and thoroughly test your code.
+If you choose to remove this push to `compile-angel-excluded-path-suffixes' ;; and compile your pre/post-init files, ensure you understand the ;; implications and thoroughly test your code.
 For example, if you're using ;; the `use-package' macro, you'll need to explicitly add:
   ;; (eval-when-compile (require 'use-package))
   ;; at the top of your init file.
-  (push "/init.el" compile-angel-excluded-files)
+  (push "/init.el" compile-angel-excluded-path-suffixes)
-  (push "/early-init.el" compile-angel-excluded-files)
+  (push "/early-init.el" compile-angel-excluded-path-suffixes)

   ;; A global mode that compiles .el files before they are loaded ;; using `load' or `require'.